Tumulty-Web-Services/my-golf-score-app-pwa/README.md

  #### TODO:

  1. Create ```pages: course-information welcome replay-course hole replay-hole login```
  2. Add page transitions: Follow this tutorial for page transitions https://reacttricks.com/animating-next-page-transitions-with-framer-motion/
- 3. Finish components: FlexTable, RadioToggle, DropDownSelection
+ 3 And other animations for dropdowns and button toggle: https://www.youtube.com/watch?v=2V1WK-3HQNk&list=PL4cUxeGkcC9iHDnQfTHEVVceOEBsOf07i
+ 4. Write test for drop down selection component
- 4. Add Authentication
+ 5. Add Authentication
- 5. Integrate MongoDB/Mongoose & Local Storage (to build the game data as you are playing, then the finish button will send it to MongoDB)
+ 6. Integrate MongoDB/Mongoose & Local Storage (to build the game data as you are playing, then the finish button will send it to MongoDB)
- 6. Optimizate for offline use
+ 7. Optimizate for offline use

 ## Build status